emilaramazow/udemy/README.md

 # udemy
-This repository contains Java algorithms, Spring framework courses and Projects from Udemy.
+This repository contains Java data structures and algorithms, Spring framework courses and Projects from Udemy.